 Chekhov's Skill: Early in the film, Broomhilda is revealed to be able to speak German.
 Schultz uses this as a plausible excuse to buy her from Candie, stating that he would like to have a fellow person to converse with in his native language.
 He also tells Broomhilda about his and Django's plan to free her in German, since nobody in the Candie mansion would be able to understand German.
 Overlaps with Hiding Behind the Language Barrier, below.

 Cluster F-Bomb: N-bombs in this case.
 It gets dropped a lot in this movie (110 times to be exact).
-Justified, in that it's the Deep South pre-Civil War.
-Back then, it was so ubiquitous, it was hardly even a slur — even Schultz, who's perhaps the only white non-racist in the movie, uses it.
-Still, this could pretty much be subtitled: "N-Word: The Movie."
+Of course, it's perfectly natural given the time period and setting.
 This movie probably has the most uses of that word (in a wide-release film) in any serious film made since Blazing Saddles.

 Chubby Chaser: Stephen has an affinity for the portly housemaid, Cora.
 "Get your big pretty ass outta here."

 Chunky Salsa Rule: One of the slave traders in the intro, when turned on, takes a rifle shot to the head.
 Needless to say, his face turns into Pink Mist.

 Composite Character: In the original script, Candie had two main henchmen - the dim Billy Crash and the sadistic Ace Woody.
 Because Tarantino never stops tinkering with his scripts, even while filming, Ace Woody's part became smaller and smaller until Kurt Russell left the project.
 The characters were then combined to created a dimwitted but vile Billy Crash.